-For Signature Six seated package holders, there’s no further action needed from you at this time.
-You will receive access to stream the 6 plays and we will send you detailed instructions on access and additional production titles as soon as we know.
+For Signature Six seated package holders, you will continue to receive access to stream this season’s plays and we will send you detailed instructions on access and the final production titles as soon as we can share them.

-For Build Your Own and Flex package holders, we will be in contact to see what productions you would like to view.
+For Build Your Own and Flex package holders, let the Ticket Office know what productions you would like to stream.

 If you have questions or need assistance with your package, please contact the Ticket Office at firstname.lastname@example.org or 317.635.5252.